 Sipping on some hot tea on a semi cool winter morning and watching the jets practise for the upcoming Air Show, I realise it’s Valentine’s Day tomorrow.
 Apparently, meat is banned around this side of town to avoid the scavengers from interrupting the display so we, pure carnivores, will have to go in search of our prey beyond the radius of the show.
 The clothes, in my washing machine, are whirring to a sound that seems like they are going to wing their way to the fan thereby exhibiting a mini air show right in my home.
 I need a new machine as this one’s as old as our marriage.
 It has been only eight years since the legal knot but we are together since ten and I still remember the initial days when we were just friends who would funnily discuss the qualities we wanted in our life partners.

-We were on our way back from a dance that night and waited in the car with a few friends, while one of them ran to finish an important errand he had conveniently forgotten about.
+We were on our way back from an event that night and waited in the car with a few friendsw.
+While one of them ran to finish an important errand he had conveniently forgotten about, a guy friend and I began to talk.
 Casual chit chats led me to poke my unsuspecting potential husband about the talents he wanted in his soul mate; something which both of us were never in search of.
 So, we both began thinking about what exactly we wanted in our spouses, as my question was curiously thrown back at me too.
-That night we also confided in each other about our pardonable pasts and the mushy moments we never spoke about once they had taken place.
+That night we also confided in each other about our pardonable pasts and the mushy moments we never spoke about once they had taken place long ago.